AARP Hearing Center

 Policymakers and regulators should ensure that wireless carriers make wireless E911 technology available as soon as possible in areas where it does not yet exist.

-The Federal Communications Commission should ensure thorough testing of the functionality and performance of every wireless carrier’s E911 Phase II system.
+The Federal Communications Commission should thoroughly test the functionality and performance of every wireless carrier’s E911 Phase II system.

-Consumers must have clear and accurate information about service providers’ E911 performance in their local community.
+Consumers must be provided with clear and accurate information about service providers’ E911 performance in their local community.

 Policymakers should require VoIP service providers to supply telephone customers with sufficient battery backup to permit customers to contact E911 during a power outage.